-A letter from my brother Peter has informed me that the Ettrick Shepherd has become a connection of ours, but I have suspected something of the kind before—Blackwoods Magazine let me into the secret—The Poet’s exclamations from the top of Lauther heights [sic] of “the Lassie, the Lassie,” as he cast a lovers glance across the vale of Solway spoke volumes in this remote corner of the world—(Richardson Letter to Mary Richardson, 29 March 1821)
+A letter from my brother Peter has informed me that the Ettrick Shepherd has become a connection of ours, but I have suspected something of the kind before—Blackwoods Magazine let me into the secret—The Poet’s exclamations from the top of Lauther heights [sic] of “the Lassie, the Lassie,” as he cast a lovers glance across the vale of Solway spoke volumes in this remote corner of the world.
+(Richardson, Letter)

 The article Richardson references here was written by Thomas Gillespie (1778–1844), and it appeared in Blackwood’s Edinburgh Magazine in February 1820, about eight months after Franklin’s expedition set sail.
 The issue reached Richardson at Fort Enterprise a year later.
 Fort Enterprise sits near Lac de Gras (or E’kati, “the fat lake,” in the Tlicho language), where the Coppermine River rises in what is now the Northwest Territories.
 Richardson was stationed there in the spring of 1821, and his casual recollection of Hogg’s exclamation on the Lowther Hills (a dually romantic and bathetic rendition of the cry of Xenophon’s Ten Thousand) makes for a curious episode in the history of Romantic-era periodical print.
-It is astounding to realize that copies of the Maga were making their way to the Arctic more than 200 years ago.
+It is astounding to realize that copies of the Maga were making their way to the Arctic more than two hundred years ago.
 What matters here, though, is that this passage, in linking the hills overlooking the Solway with the outer reaches of the Arctic coastal plain, provides concrete evidence of a point Fielding and other scholars have made on more figurative grounds: namely, that what we might regard as “Romanticism” was an integral part of an infrastructure that spread outward from Britain’s coasts, connecting and constituting a global empire.